A Perfect Weekend in Austin Itinerary by JetSettingFools.com

 Best Austin Itinerary

-Our Austin, Texas Itinerary is formatted in a day-by-day, easy-to-follow guide.
+Our Austin Itinerary is formatted in a day-by-day, easy-to-follow guide.
 It includes top attractions, restaurants and districts to visit during your weekend trip to Austin.

-At the end of the article, you will find Austin trip planner tips – like tours to take, where to stay and what to pack.
+At the end of the article, you will find additional planning tips – like what tours to take, where to stay and things to pack.

 Day 1 of Your 3 Days in Austin Itinerary

 Begin by stretching your legs around Lady Bird Lake, then mosey onto Rainey Street for dinner.
-End your night with a bang in Austin’s iconic Sixth Street entertainment district.
+End your night with a bang in the iconic Sixth Street entertainment district.

 Lady Bird Lake Walk

-Start your weekend trip to Austin along the banks of Texas’ Colorado River, which runs through the center of the city.
+Start your weekend Austin trip along the banks of Texas’ Colorado River, which runs through the center of the city.

 Ambitious explorers can make the 6-mile loop on the Ann and Roy Butler Hike and Bike Trail.
-Use Congress Avenue Bridge as a starting point and cross the river at the Longhorn Dam.
-For half the distance, cross at the I-35 frontage road bridge.
+Use Congress Avenue Bridge as a starting point and cross over at the Longhorn Dam.
+For half the distance, use the I-35 frontage road bridge.

 If you are getting a late start to your weekend in Austin, skip the longer walk, but at least make your way to Waller Beach at Town Lake Metropolitan Park for a glimpse of Lady Bird Lake.